rahulmanuwas/kibocoin/doc/README_windows.txt

-Learncoin 0.8.x BETA
+Kibocoin 0.8.x BETA

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Learncoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2014 Kibocoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in